Vivecraft/Vivecraft-Spigot-Extension/README.md

 ## Metadata
 VSE provides Spigot metadata on `Player` objects so other plugins can provide special support for handed interactions or somesuch.
 If you aren’t sure what metadata is, check the [Spigot documentation](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/metadata/Metadatable.html).
 The API supports multiple plugins using the same metadata key, so make sure you filter to our specific plugin name (`Vivecraft-Spigot-Extension`).

-Every player has a head and two hands (obviously), each of which have a 6DOF position and rotation.
-There are also some tertiary values so you can determine how to properly handle a particular player.

 For details on available data see the [wiki](https://github.com/Vivecraft/Vivecraft-Spigot-Extension/wiki/Metadata)

 ## API